zero-to-mastery/resources/WebDesignResources.md

 - [Sean Halpin](http://seanhalpin.io/): A professional web designer/developer's award winning portfolio website.

+- [Tailwind Css](https://tailwindcss.com/): Tailwind CSS is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override.

 ## Images &amp; Video

 - [AllTheFreeStock](http://allthefreestock.com/): A central place to search for free stock photos and videos.